 A study of the method of explication de texte in its application to poetry.
-Poems representing a variety of forms and periods are examined in terms of their intellectual, imaginative, Table of 218 English emotional, and technical phases to see how these combine to create the experience of the poem as an organic unit.
+Poems representing a variety of forms and periods are examined in terms of their intellectual, imaginative, emotional, and technical phases to see how these combine to create the experience of the poem as an organic unit.